 High Back Booster Height Limit: | 43 to 57 inches | 38 to 57 inches |

-Both the Graco Triride and Graco Slimfit have a rear-facing weight limit of 5 to 40 pounds, and they share a specific requirement that the child's head must be at least 1 inch below the handle.
+The Graco Triride and Graco Slimfit have a rear-facing weight limit of 5 to 40 pounds, and they share a specific requirement that the child's head must be at least 1 inch below the handle.

 They can both be used as highback boosters for children up to 100 pounds and 57 inches, with a minimum weight requirement of 40 pounds for the Triride and 30 pounds for the Slimfit.
-The Graco Triride also has a slightly higher minimum high back booster height limit requirement of 43 inches, compared to the Slimfit's minimum height requirement of 38 inches.

 Graco Triride | Graco Slimfit | |